-EASL is a medical association dedicated to pursuing excellence in liver research, clinical practice of liver disorders, and in providing education to all those interested in hepatology.
-While the roots of the association were founded in Europe in 1966, EASL continues to engage globally with all stakeholders in the liver field wherever they are based.
-Our aim is to spread knowledge and expertise in best practices and the latest scientific breakthroughs in hepatology.
+EASL, The European Association for the Study of the Liver, is a medical association dedicated to pursuing excellence in liver research and clinical practice of liver disorders.
+Also, we aim to provide education to all those interested in hepatology.
+Most importantly, while the roots of the association date back in Europe in 1966, EASL continues to engage globally with all stakeholders in the liver field wherever they are working.
+Therefore, our aim is to spread knowledge and expertise in best practices and the latest scientific breakthroughs in hepatology.

 Many Ways, One Aim: Beating Liver Disease

-EASL’s mission is to be the Home of Hepatology so that all who are involved with treating liver disease can realise their full potential to cure and prevent it.
-The purpose of the association is to promote communication between European workers interested in the liver and its disorders.
-In particular, the association shall:
+EASL’s mission is to be the Home of Hepatology.
+Therefore, all involved with treating liver disease can realize their full potential to cure and prevent it.
+As a result, the purpose of the association is to promote communication between European workers interested in the liver and its disorders.
+Most importantly, the association shall: